Tigran-Sargsyan/image-compression/README.md

 # streamlit_app
-A Streamlit application for image compression using kMeans algorithm.
+A streamlit application for image compression using kMeans algorithm.
+The user can upload an image and the algorithm will compress the image preserving the most important colors and give the opportunity to download the compressed image.